-Luxury for less: Why Ras Al Khaimah is the ultimate escape
+Why Ras Al Khaimah is the ultimate escape in the UAE

-The United Arab Emirates is famous for its grandiosity, with cities like Dubai and Abu Dhabi* - home to glitzy malls and towering skyscrapers - at the forefront of its tourism industry.
-But travel just an hour north of these hubs and there's a little-known Emirate with a lot to offer - and far fewer tourists.
+The United Arab Emirates is famous for its grandiosity with Dubai and Abu Dhabi* at the forefront of its tourism industry.
+But travel just an hour north of these hubs and there's a little-known Emirate with a lot to offer and far fewer tourists.

 Enjoy luxury for less